 Any individual, business, or public agency wishing to construct a project within the Criteria Area covered by the MSHCP must obtain an approval from RCA and a permit for the project from the local agency responsible.

-Fees to construct projects were originally established by the Final Mitigation Fee Nexus Report for the Western Riverside County Multiple Species Conservation Plan and are annually adjusted using the Consumer Price Index.
+Fees to construct projects are established by the 2020 Final Mitigation Fee Nexus Report for the Western Riverside County Multiple Species Conservation Plan Update.
+MSHCP Fees are annually adjusted using the Consumer Price Index.

 Public agency projects such as libraries, city halls, fire stations, community centers, etc. pay at the same rate as commercial and industrial projects.